howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 But if reading The Book is your only exposure to newtypes, you might think that they're only useful for getting around the **Orphan Rule**.
 Think again.

-> **The Orphan Rule**
+---info
+The Orphan Rule

-> You can implement a trait for a type only if either the trait or the type is defined in your crate.
+You can implement a trait for a type only if either the trait or the type is defined in your crate.
+---

 By wrapping `Vec<String>` in a tuple struct, The Book shows us how to implement a trait defined in a crate we don't control on a struct which is also outside our control.